Suzumushidera Temple 妙徳山 華厳寺（鈴虫寺）

-Founded in 1723, Myotokuzan-Kegonji Temple is better known by its nickname Suzumushi-dera, and is renowned for the natural ambient music created by its resident bell crickets.
+Founded in 1723, Myotokuzan-Kegonji Temple, better known by its nickname Suzumushidera Temple, is renowned for the natural ambient music created by its resident bell crickets.

-Crickets live only about 110 days, but sing only for about half that
+Crickets live for about 110 days, but sing only for about half of that

-The temple's statue of Jizo is unusual in that it wears sandals, so that it may personally deliver your wish to you
+The temple's Jizo statue is unusual in that it wears sandals, so that it may personally deliver your wish to you

 The temple is best reached by bus and then on foot.

-Over thirty years ago, a priest named Shoei Katsura became quite enamored with the sound of crickets, believing that the insects exemplify Buddhist values.
+Over thirty years ago, a priest named Shoen Katsura became enamored with the sound of crickets, believing that the insects exemplify Buddhist values.
 He brought some to the temple and eventually trained his insect friends to sing throughout the year.